hreikin/streamlit-uploads-library/README.md

 A simple gallery for use in Streamlit projects.
 Check out the demo using the Streamlit Cloud button above.
 This package provides a simple wrapper around `st.file_uploader` with a save function included and also provides library and gallery views for use in Streamlit projects.
-The file uploader can be seen in the sidebar and the library and gallery views are shown down below.

 ## Installation